compomics/ms2pip/README.md

 - `model=X` where X is one of the currently supported MS²PIP models (see [Specialized prediction models](#specialized-prediction-models)).
-- `frag_error=X` where is X is the fragmentation spectrum mass tolerance in Da (only relevant if an MGF file is passed).
+- `frag_error=X` where is X is the fragmentation spectrum mass tolerance in Da (only relevant if a spectrum file is passed).
 - `out=X` where X is a comma-separated list of a selection of the currently supported output file formats: `csv`, `mgf`, `msp`, `spectronaut`, or `bibliospec` (SSL/MS2, also for Skyline).
 For example: `out=csv,msp`.